 I don’t think you can visit Seattle without stopping by this Washington State institution.
 My hostel was across the road, and whenever I visited the place was bustling.
 The Pike Place Market offers everything from produce, seafood, meats, paintings, t-shirts, jewellery and other souvenirs.
 I purchased a couple of smaller prints for myself and my parents which I have on my desk.
-The market is a great place to start your day of exploring as it is close to the downtown area and Westlake Station.
-There are tourist signs to guide you in the right direction from here.
+The market is a great place to start your day of exploring as it’s close to the downtown area and Westlake Station.
+There are tourism signs to guide you in the right direction from here.
 Oh, and it’s totally free.

-Check out the Historic Waterfront
+Check out the historic waterfront

-Go for a Free Walk
+Go for a free walk

 The Green Tortoise Hostel works with Seattle Free Walking Tours as the tour guide comes by the hostel every morning to pick up interested people and takes them to meet the rest of the group at the starting point.
 The company runs a Market Experience tour or Seattle 101, my choice.
 It takes you from the marketplace to Pioneer Square and down to the Waterfront, where you even get to stop by Ivar’s Seafood Restaurant for free samples of fries and clam chowder and lots of seagulls accompanying you.

 I enjoyed learning a little bit more about the city from a local.
 Seattle has a fascinating history as after the Great Fire wiped out the town in 1889 residents literally rebuilt the city on top of the remnants.
 Today you can take underground tours to see how Seattle used to be.
-At the end you just tip your guide whatever you thought the tour was worth!
+At the end you just tip your guide whatever you thought the tour was worth.

-Hop on a Bus
+Hop on a bus

-Get Your Space Needle Selfie
+Get Your Space Needle selfie

 This is how I spent my time in Seattle on a budget, plus shopping the sales (I heart Boxing Day) and seeing the Hunger Games: Catching Fire in cinema, which definitely didn’t leave a huge dent in my holiday fund.
 Another hint is looking up the iTunes Store or Google Play for Seattle apps.
 I found a couple of free guides that showcase the places to visit and give you background information on Fremont and the Seattle Center.